gobbios/avutils/README.md

 # avutils

-Some utilities dealing with audio and video (based on `ffmpeg` and `sox`) and dealing with ELAN .eaf files.
-In addition, it's an attempt to provide an R interface to the [DiViMe tools](https://divime.readthedocs.io/en/latest/index.html).
+This package is an attempt to provide an R interface to the [DiViMe tools](https://divime.readthedocs.io/en/latest/index.html).
+In addition, it provides some utilities dealing with audio and video (based on `ffmpeg` and `sox`) and dealing with ELAN .eaf files.

-I wrote this package on a MacOS system and I don't know whether it will work in Windows (but suspect it should work with Linux).
+I wrote and tested this package on a MacOS system.
+Testing in Windows was very limitied up to now and I suspect there might be some glitches specific to how file paths are handled in Windows.

 Current functionality:

-  * get info about audio and video files and some basic file manipulations (extracting audio from video, split audio files)
+  * get info about audio and video files (duration, size, bit rate etc) and some basic file manipulations (extracting audio from video, split audio files)

-  * `read_elan`: extract annotations and time stamps, separated by tiers, from ELAN `.eaf` files
+  * `read_elan` extracts annotations and time stamps, separated by tiers, from ELAN `.eaf` files

   * set-up a virtual machine to run the DiViMe tools

   * run specific DiViMe tools, currently:

-    - SAD noisemse
+    - SAD noisemse, SAD opensmile, SAD tocombo

+    - diartk

     - yunitator

+    - vcm

 Requirements: